What To Know About The RAADS-R Test For Autism

 If you are diagnosed with autism, the leading psychiatrist looking after you will create a plan to help support you with any areas of life that you find particularly difficult, and may recommend psychoeducation, different types of therapy, coaching, support groups, or medication to help manage certain symptoms related to your diagnosis.

 At Augmentive, we believe advice and support for autistic people should always be bespoke and tailored to the individual to help with their specific symptoms and traits.
-So whether you’re feeling off-kilter or want to shake up your routine, our state-of-the-art mental wellbeing platform gives you quick and seamless access to world-class support on your terms, from a private adult autism assessment to help finding an autism specialist near you to support you on your journey.
+So whether you’re feeling off-kilter or want to shake up your routine, our state-of-the-art mental wellbeing platform gives you quick and seamless access to world-class support on your terms, from a private adult autism assessment or AuDHD assessment, to help finding an autism specialist near you to support you on your journey.

 If you have a question about mental health, like what the relationship is between ARFID and autism, we’re here to assist on your journey.
 Our free 15 minute consultation can guide you to the most relevant specialists to answer your questions and discuss next steps.